The Importance of Passive "Built-in" Fire Protection

 Latest News from ASFP

-The Association for Specialist Fire Protection (ASFP) is holding the second of its series of regional CPD seminars in Washington, Tyne & Wear on 22 January 2014.
+The Association for Specialist Fire Protection (ASFP) is holding the third of its series of regional CPD seminars in London on 20 March 2014.
 For further information click here.

 AGM highlights importance of education for PFP